Frequently Asked Questions

 Meals also have to be quick and easy to whip up in order for that to happen.
 A lot of trial and error, and even more patience helped me fine tune my weekly meal planning so that mealtime is an overall enjoyable experience.
 My family is satisfied and I’m enjoying the process of feeding them.

-Being Caribbean, I naturally use a lot of fresh ingredients.
+• Being Caribbean, I naturally use a lot of fresh ingredients.
 I am also a Seventh-Day Adventist raised by a medical doctor and nurse practitioner so healthier options and ways for people to take control of their well-being were light dinner-time conversation growing up and now.
 My parents also transitioned to a vegetarian lifestyle when I was in high school so what many people consider a side dish, is a vegetarian main dish.
-Curry pumpkin, egg curry, and fresh green bean recipes are in most of my favorite meals for example.
+While not all of these recipes are the “healthy version” some food bloggers like to show as alternatives, Caribbean dishes such as curry pumpkin, egg curry, and fresh green bean are recipes that naturally are more health conscious and delicious.
+These recipes are in most of my favorite meals for example and are great healthy recipes to try.

 I enjoy a variety of food, including meat.
 I love seafood and chicken, and will throw down on some goat, lamb, and beef dishes too!